“Regular readers will know of our liking for small publishers, and they don’t come much smaller than Scotland Street Press.”

 Scotland Street Press

-Founded by Jean Findlay in 2014 in Scotland Street, Edinburgh, the Press was set up on the proceeds of a literary biography.
+Scotland Street Press is an independent publisher based in Edinburgh.
+Founded by Jean Findlay in 2014 in Scotland Street, the Press was set up on the proceeds of a literary biography.
 Chasing Lost Time – the Life of C. K. Moncrieff, Soldier, Spy and Translator was published by Chatto and Windus in the U.K. and by Farrar, Straus and Giroux in the U.S. However the Scottish translator of Proust had his own stories published by T. S. Eliot in the 1920s and these are collected in our first publication – ANT .
 Like him, we care about literature.
-Our Press is regional (based in Edinburgh), national (sells in bookshops throughout the country) and international (we sell rights internationally).
+Our indie Press is regional (based in Edinburgh), national (sells in bookshops throughout the country) and international (we sell rights internationally).

 We are committed to developing a publishing house that helps promote Scotland as a distinctive creative voice in the world.
 Women’s voices are under represented in literature as a whole in Scotland, and we intend to help redress this balance.
 We have discovered two outstanding first time female authors and generated a PEN Award for Tania Skarynkina and a nomination for the Carnegie Medal for L. J. MacWhirter.
 Our collection sees four memoirs by older women and twelve out of sixteen titles by women.